Michael Boustead and David Francis

 - he locked us out of our home

-- he has our money and our possessions now for nearly 702 days and counting
+- he has our money and our possessions now for more than 3 years.

 IMAGINE how difficult your lives would be if someone locked you out of your home, took all your possessions and kept hundreds of thousands of dollars of your money for over one year to date.

 WE HAVE CREATED THIS SITE BECAUSE WE DO NOT WANT THIS TO HAPPEN TO ANYONE ELSE.
 PLEASE SHARE.

 Here is our story

 We are David Troy Francis and Michael Boustead.
 We are happily married and have been together for 25 years.

 David is a classical pianist with 9 CD recordings and is composer/creator of the musical BARK!
 He has played piano for 58 of his 66 years.